groundy

 How Does Constitutional AI Work?

 Constitutional AI employs a two-stage training process: supervised learning followed by reinforcement learning.
-Each stage leverages the model’s ability to critique and revise its own outputs.
+Each stage relies on the model’s ability to critique and revise its own outputs.

 Stage 1: Supervised Learning with Self-Critique